 I was privileged to be invited to the celebration of Prof. Guo Shoukang’s 65th year of teaching law on Sunday September 15, 2013.
 Prof. Guo has had a remarkable career in Chinese intellectual property, civil law and Chinese intellectual history.
 The celebration was also a book warming for Guo Shoukang Selection of Legal Writings (郭寿康法学文选 Intellectual Property Press, 923 pp).

-Among the many programs, I did with Prof. Guo, two especially stand out in my mind: one was an interview we did together on CCTV’s Dialogue in 2009 on IP Protection in a Globalized World.
-At age 85, Prof. Guo was a fierce advocate of the importance of IP in that interview and challenged the interviewer for not believing in China’s own capacity to innovate and its need to protect its own inventions.
+Among the many programs that I did with Prof. Guo, two stand out in my mind: one was an interview we did together on CCTV’s Dialogue in 2009 on IP Protection in a Globalized World.
+At age 85, Prof. Guo was a fierce advocate of the importance of IP and challenged the interviewer for not believing in China’s own capacity to innovate and its need to protect its own inventions.
 On a more personal note, in 2007, I had invited Prof. Guo to my house to celebrate Passover with my family.
 I believe no other Chinese friend was as inquisitive and appreciative of that event, which we talked about for years after.